Tod4cj/gns3-docs/docs/getting-started/setup-wizard-gns3-vm.md

 <img alt="screenshot" src={useBaseUrl('img/getting-started/setup-wizard-gns3-vm/37.jpg')} />

 :::important
 If no Idle-PC value is displayed, try clicking the ‘Idle-PC finder’ button again.
-You may also need to reboot your computer and try again is no value is found.
+You may also need to reboot your computer and try again if no value is found.
 :::

 Click **'Finish'** to complete the GNS3 Setup Wizard.